ceilon-art/VUTTR/backend/README.md

 Extra steps

-    Create your own ".env" file based on ".env.example" Visit the swagger documentation on http://localhost:3000/docs or https://very-useful-tools-to-remember.herokuapp.com/docs Get the "swagger.json" file on http://localhost:3000/swagger.json or https://very-useful-tools-to-remember.herokuapp.com/swagger.json
+    Create your own ".env" file based on ".env.example" Visit the swagger documentation on http://localhost:3000/docs

-Live version

-    The live version of the VUTTR website is hosted on https://vuttr-frontend.netlify.app
+    Get the "swagger.json" file on http://localhost:3000/swagger.json